Researcher of Empress Elisabeth of Austria

 I. Why Elisabeth?

 As the researcher of Elisabeth, I am often asked how I started being interested in the Empress’ life.
 People are usually surprised that for me it was not the Sissi-trilogy that arose my attention but an article about her in a newspaper, which stated that the next year would be the 100th anniversary of Elisabeth’s death, and then some interesting things were written about her beauty cult.
-This article and a posthumous portrait of her (by Gyula Benczúr, 1899) made such an impact on me that I wanted to know everything about her.
+This article and a posthumous portrait of her (by Gyula Benczúr, 1899) provided with it made such an impact on me that I wanted to know everything about her.
 More than twenty years have passed since then.
-On 10th September 2018, it was the 120th anniversary, which is highly important to me.
-That is why and on that occasion, I founded the TEMPT – The Empress Memory Team, which aim is to keep the memory of Elisabeth alive and make an attempt to present her as trustworthy as it is possible.
+On 10th September 2018, it was the 120th anniversary, which was highly important to me.
+That is why and on that occasion, I founded the TEMPT – The Empress Memory Team, which aim is to keep the memory of Elisabeth alive and make an attempt to present her as trustworthy as possible.

 10 September 2018, Barbara Káli-Rozmis